-Author Interview: Marjane Satrapi
+Author Interview: Marjane Satrapi [in Bloomsbury Review]

 Marjane Satrapi changed my reading life.
 Before I picked up Persepolis, her fabulous autobiographical debut about growing up in Iran during the Islamic Revolution, I had little clue what graphic novels were.
 Sure, I had seen some of the manga books filled with too-cute, overly round-eyed characters, but I was convinced those were just for kids.
 I hadn’t moved beyond the image of Marvel comics – Superman, Spiderman, Archie and Veronica – and that was the extent of my knowledge.